Want to raise your own backyard chickens? Here’s a beginner’s guide to bringing up baby, from purchasing baby chickens to keeping a happy coop.

 You can purchase chickens at several stages of development—it all depends on how long you’re willing to wait for eggs.

-If you already have chickens (or know someone who does), there's always the option of hatching your own chicks.
-Of course, you'll also need a rooster to get fertile eggs.
+If you already have chickens (or know someone who does), there’s always the option of hatching your own chicks.
+Of course, you’ll also need a rooster to get fertile eggs.
 Check your zoning regulations; some places allow hens, but not roosters.
 Hens will lay perfectly well without one, but the eggs won’t ever develop or hatch.

 You’ll also need a broody hen.
 Broodiness—the instinct to sit on eggs until they hatch—has been bred out of a lot of chickens, but we always had one or two who would begin to sit tight on the nest and peck if we tried to remove their eggs.
-Bantams are famously broody, and a bantam hen will hatch other hens’ eggs.
+Bantams are famously broody; a bantam hen will even hatch other hens’ eggs.

 You can hatch replacement chicks yourself with a home incubator.
-Eggs take 21 days to hatch.
-An incubator must be monitored diligently; chicks left too long after hatching will die of dehydration or picking.
-On the whole, we found it best to leave hatching to the hen.
+Chicken eggs take 21 days to hatch.
+An incubator must be monitored diligently; chicks left too long after hatching will die of dehydration or pecking.
+On the whole, we find it best to leave hatching to the hen.

 When the chicks have feathered out, reduce the temperature by 5°F per week until they are 6 weeks old, then switch their feed from chick starter to grower mash.

 Many sources say that you can’t keep a flock of mixed ages.
 We never had a problem with older chickens picking on younger ones or vice versa.
 Our hens raised their chicks happily in the flock.
 Most picking is the result of overcrowding.
 Give your chickens lots of space.